A Massive Windfall for China’s Fast-Growing Tech Giants

 Stop buying Iranian oil or face the music.

-West Texas Intermediate (WTI) responded by adding more than $6 to the price of a barrel this week alone, to end above $74.
+West Texas Intermediate (WTI) responded by adding more than $6 to the price of a barrel last week alone, to end above $74.

 And there could be more upside, should supply crunches continue along with Trump’s ongoing geopolitical efforts to isolate Tehran.
 Ready to see $90-a-barrel oil?
 That’s the forecast from Bank of America Merrill Lynch analyst Hootan Yazhari.